chriz2600/DreamcastHDMI/README.md

 ![Photo][IC401solderPoints]

-*Kynar wire soldered to VideoDAC:*
+*Kynar wire soldered to video DAC:*

 ![Photo][IC401photo]

 It's quite tricky to solder kynar wire directly to the video DAC, because the round wire tends to slip between the legs of the chip, but with a relatively steady hand - mine is not :) - it should be manageable.
 Lots of flux is the key.
+Soldering to the audio DAC should be much easier, because it's pitch is much larger :)

-It should be possible to design a flatflex cable which is soldered directly to the VideoDAC (like the [UltraHDMI] is doing [UltraHDMI Flatflex])
+It should be possible to design a flatflex cable which is soldered directly to the VideoDAC - like the [UltraHDMI] is doing ([UltraHDMI Flatflex])

+To enable "VGA" output, you either have to plugin any dreamcast VGA cable, or pull pins 6 and 7 of the dreamcast video connector to ground (this should be done with a switch, to keep 480i capability).

 ## 2. Video

-The dreamcast is generating 480p (not VGA)
-- Dreamcast 480p (not VGA)
+The dreamcast is generating 720x480p (not VGA) according to [EIA-CEA-861-D][EIA-CEA-861-D] "720x480p @59.94/60 Hz (Formats 2 & 3)" (chapter 4.5), not "640x480p @59.94/60 Hz (Format 1)" (chapter 4.2), but uses only 640 pixels of the possible 720.

 ## 3. Audio